INTENTION

 → Contract Review Delivery

-Bad delivery: AI-generated list of flagged clauses
+Bad delivery: AI-generated list of flagged clauses.
+Forty items.
+No prioritization.
+Partner still has to read everything.

 → Strategic Planning Delivery

-Bad delivery: Detailed analysis document
+Bad delivery: Detailed analysis document.
+Twenty slides.
+Dense.
+Comprehensive.
+Ignored.

 → THE COMPLETE CYCLE